 Group and individual art therapy sessions are provided to various inpatient units and populations throughout Texas Children’s Hospital, including:

-- Individual consults/referrals as available
+Individual consults/referrals are available

-Meet our Art Therapist
+Meet our Art Therapists

 Ashley Wood, MA, ATR-BC, CIMI joined the Texas Children’s Creative and Therapeutic Arts team as an Art Therapist in 2018.
 Ashley is a Registered, Board Certified Art Therapist and Certified Infant Massage Instructor.
 She completed her Master’s degree in Art Therapy from New York University, after she obtained her Bachelor of Fine Arts from Louisiana State University with minors in Psychology and Art History.
 Ashley has worked extensively with individuals to address issues related to acute and chronic illness, developmental disabilities, family bonding, grief and bereavement, and trauma.
 Her approach to art therapy is person-centered and strength-based, and she is passionate about helping children and families discover unique ways of using art to express, cope, and heal during their healthcare experience.